leangjia/blender_docs/manual/animation/constraints/interface/header.rst

    The constraint type icon.

 Name
-   Give the constraint a meaningful name in this text field, something that describes its intent.
+   Give the constraint a meaningful name in this text field, which describes its purpose.
    Meaningful names help you and your team members understand what each constraint is supposed to do.

    The *red* background is a warning that the constraint is not yet functional.